danodz/twitter-clone-school/README.md

 ## Initial setup

+> **NOTE: You will need 2 terminals for this project to run!** (A split terminal works just as well)

-### The Server
+### **First Terminal: The Server**

-A folder is provided, `/server`, with the backend code.
+A `server` folder is provided with the backend code.
 This is a local server that you will connect to to retrieve/write the data.

-#### Install the backend dependencies
+#### Install the backend dependencies:

+1. Open a terminal.
-1. Navigate to the server folder `cd server`
+2. Navigate to the server folder: `cd server`.
-2. Install the required packages `yarn install`
+3. Install the required packages: `yarn install`
-3. Once that's done you can start the server with `yarn start:server`
+4. Once that's done you can start the server: `yarn start:server`

 And that's it for the backend!
-No editing the code in server at all.
+No editing the code in server at all, everything is already done.

-#### Install React for the frontend

-You'll need to create the front-end using `create-react-app`.
-Run the following from _within the main workshop directory_:

-1. If you just installed the server dependencies, you'll need to open a new terminal to get back to the main project directory.
+### **Second Terminal: The Website**

+In this project, there is no `client` folder provided.
+You'll need to create one by following these steps:

+1. Open a new terminal (this should be your second terminal).
 2. Run the following command `npx create-react-app client`.
-This will create a new folder called `client` in the project.
-ALL of the work for this project will be done in there.
+This will create a new folder called `client` in the root of the project.
+    - **All of the work for this project will be done in there.**
 3. There are some additional dependencies that you will need for the project.
 Navigate to the client folder: `cd client`
-4. Install the following dependencies with `yarn`:
+4. Install the following dependencies:

 - styled-components
 - react-router-dom
 - react-icons
-- moment
+- moment || date-fns (pick one)

+After they're installed, go to the `API_DOCS.md` file found in the `server` folder and read the section called `Setup and ports`.

-After they're installed, you can run `yarn start` to start the front-end application.
+Once you've followed the steps in there, you can run `yarn start` to start the front-end application.

-You can find instructions for running the server application in `server/API_/DOCS.md`

 The cat silhouette logo is provided in `assets/logo.svg`